contentauth/c2pa-python-example/README.md

 ### Using LocalStack

+Instead of calling AWS services, you can use [LocalStack](https://www.localstack.cloud/) to run the example entirely on your local machine, simulating interactions with AWS.

+NOTE: This setup is suitable for development only.

 #### Set up the LocalStack environment

-This setup is only recommended for development.

-[LocalStack](https://www.localstack.cloud/) enables you to run this example entirely on your local machine, simulating interactions with AWS.
-To install LocalStack, follow the [installation instructions](https://docs.localstack.cloud/getting-started/installation/) for your configuration.
+Install LocalStack followin the [installation instructions](https://docs.localstack.cloud/getting-started/installation/) for your configuration.

 #### Run LocalStack